Tailor-made adventures.

 This list could have been dominated by Mexican films, what with the work of Alejandro González Iñárritu, Luis Buñuel and Carlos Reygadas, but when forced to choose between them all I settled on this controversial production by Alfonso Cuarón.

 I think I like it so much because of what it doesn’t attempt to do.
-Its entire storyline is an aside in the bigger picture of its protagonists’ lives and although it asks many questions of the viewers it makes no effort to provide answers.
+Its entire story line is an aside in the bigger picture of its protagonists’ lives and although it asks many questions of the viewers it makes no effort to provide answers.

-The story centres around two adolescent boys who go on holiday in search of a mythical beach with an older woman – Luisa, the Spanish wife of one of their cousins.
+The story centers around two adolescent boys who go on holiday in search of a mythical beach with an older woman – Luisa, the Spanish wife of one of their cousins.
 The film is sexually explicit, and this caused no end of headaches for its rating certificate in various countries, but it is also poignant, light-hearted and exceptionally well acted and directed.
 The carefree atmosphere of an idyllic summer fling is tinged throughout with a sense of unease and the film’s dénouement makes everything that precedes it worthwhile.

 City of God (2002)